 To start a sports viewing center, you will need a suitable site, a well-equipped structure, comfortable seating, and the necessary gadgets for showing games.
 Over time, you can build a loyal customer base and create a thriving business.

 The beauty industry has evolved significantly, with makeup becoming more than just a beauty item.
 It is now considered a form of creative art and an essential component for various professionals, such as models, artists, photographers, and actors.

-Starting a makeup business allows you to provide makeup services for special occasions like weddings and birthday events.
+Starting this business allows you to provide makeup services for special occasions like weddings and birthday events.
 Additionally, you can offer makeup training classes to generate extra income.
 With the right skills and a passion for beauty, you can turn your love for makeup into a successful business venture.

 15. Laundry Service

 The laundry service business is a profitable small-scale business that requires minimal technical skills.
 In a fast-paced society, many people have little time to spare for laundry, making laundry services in high demand.

 To start a laundry service, find a favorable location in a busy area, especially near offices where professionals have limited time for laundry.
 Start with a small team and gradually expand as your customer base grows.
 Providing quality service and timely delivery will help you build a loyal clientele.

 The Point of Sale (POS) business provides a fast and convenient alternative to traditional banking.
 Instead of queuing for hours at the bank or ATM, people can now conduct basic financial transactions at a POS machine, saving them time and effort.

 Starting a POS business involves setting up stands or shops in strategic locations.
 By offering quick withdrawals and other financial services, you can attract customers and earn a fee on each transaction.
 Establishing a chain of POS stands across different areas can further expand your business and increase profitability.